Yaromitskaya/Demo-Project/README.md

 1. Clone this repository to your local machine.
 2. Open tests in your IDE.
-3. Install dependencies (npm install).
+3. Install dependencies.
+`npm install`

 ## Reporting